1. What are the objectives of the National Population Health Survey?

 9. Is the interview only conducted in English?

-All interviews can be conducted in English, Mandarin or Malay.
+All interviews can be conducted in English, Mandarin, Malay, or Tamil.

 10. Who should I include as household members when asked by the interviewer to list them?